ManviSingh20/git-githubversion-control/README.md

 Benefits of Merging:
 - Integration of Work: Combines multiple developers' contributions seamlessly.
 - Maintains History: Keeps a record of all commits, including those from branches, preserving the project's history.

+## Forking & Pull Request

+### Forking

+Forking refers to creating a personal copy of a repository under our account.
+This allows us to make changes and contributions independently of the original project.

+Benefits of Forking:
+- Independent Development: You can experiment without affecting the original project.
+- Contribution to Open Source: Easily propose changes to projects you want to contribute to.
+- Learning and Experimentation: Provides a sandbox for learning from existing codebases.

+### Pull Request

+A pull request is a request to merge changes from one branch (usually in a forked repository) into another branch (often in the original repository).
+It facilitates collaboration by allowing developers to review and discuss changes before integrating them into the main codebase.

+Benefits of Pull Requests:
+- Code Review: Facilitates collaboration and ensures code quality through peer review.
+- Discussion: Allows for discussions about changes, which can improve the overall design and functionality.
+- Traceability: Provides a historical record of changes, including discussions and approvals.